4414 Surf Rd., Hollywood, FL 33019

 $900+tax per six hours - includes use of second-floor boardroom, additional second-floor rooms, art studio, and patio - $100+tax per additional hour, up to six hours

 $750+tax per six hours - includes use of outside patio area only - $100+tax per additional hour, up to six hours

 $400 cleanup/security deposit also required for all rentals

 Please note: For a wedding on the beach, you must also contact the City of Hollywood's Special Events Office at 954-921-3404; a permit and an additional fee may be required through this office.

-For more information on meetings and small outdoor weddings, follow this link, or contact Anne Kolb Nature Center at 954-357-5161.
-Follow this link for maps and directions.
+For more information on meetings and small outdoor weddings can be found here, or contact Anne Kolb Nature Center at 954-357-5161.
+Maps and directions.

 The estate was built in 1941 by Henry Godfrey Carpenter Jr., a Massachusetts native and retired U.S. Navy lieutenant commander.
 Carpenter and his first wife, Rachel Clews, an A&P grocery chain heiress, used the property as a summer home from 1946 through 1956.
 Henry, who at the time lived in New York, then moved into the home permanently after he and Rachel divorced.

 In 1962, Carpenter married June Anderson, a Minnesota native who had moved to Hollywood in 1957.
 They met through the Lions Club, in which both were active.
 It was just one of many organizational affiliations for the socially prominent couple, who later became known for environmentalism and community service.
 A fellow sailor recalled Henry Carpenter as someone who “ran around doing good without a lot of fanfare.”